This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 12. Dichondra Silver Falls

-It is an amazing trailing plant and looks stunning with its silvery-green foliage cascading from a hanging basket and makes a nice addition to any home.
-It’s low on maintenance and prefers sunlight & dry growing conditions.
+It is an amazing trailing plant and looks stunning with its silvery-green foliage cascading from a hanging basket.
+It’s low on maintenance and prefers sunlight and dry growing conditions.

 13. Fishbone Cactus